Psalm 90 – The Prayer of Moses in the Wilderness

 Our secret sins in the light of Your countenance.

 i.
 In the wilderness Moses and the people of Israel felt consumed by God’s anger and terrified by His wrath.
-It must have been remarkable for Moses to see a whole generation melt away in the wilderness, dying away under the judgment of God.
+It must have been crushing for Moses to see a whole generation melt away in the wilderness, dying away under the judgment of God.

 ii.
 “This was specially the case in reference to the people in the wilderness, whose lives were cut short by justice on account of their waywardness; they failed, not by a natural decline, but through the blast of the well-deserved judgments of God.”
 (Spurgeon)